 ”The struggle of man against power is the struggle of memory against forgetting.” — Milan Kundera

-If these famines had been strictly natural events, they would have been humanitarian tragedies of historic proportions.
-But they were not strictly natural: the policies of the Soviet and Chinese governments substantially added to the death tolls.
-Many historians believe that the Soviet government’s actions constitute a policy of genocide against the Ukrainians.
-The Chinese government’s actions, on the other hand, were partly the result of blinkered ideology, and partly the result of a dog-eat-dog governmental structure that magnified Mao’s every whim.
+If these famines had been strictly natural events, they would have been humanitarian tragedies of historic proportions, but they were not strictly natural.
+The policies of the Soviet and Chinese governments substantially added to the death tolls.
+The Soviet government’s actions can plausibly be said to have constituted a policy of genocide against the Ukrainians.
+The Chinese government’s actions were partly the result of blinkered ideology, and partly the result of a dog-eat-dog governmental structure that amplified Mao’s every whim.

-Both famines occurred under totalitarian governments that allowed other considerations — ideological purity, suppression of dissent, consolidation of power, fevered dreams of a brilliant future — to override the welfare of the people.
-This kind of calculation would have been impossible under representative government; indeed, Amartya Sen has observed that “no famine has ever taken place in the history of the world in a functioning democracy.”1
+Both famines occurred under totalitarian governments that let other considerations — ideological purity, suppression of dissent, consolidation of power, fevered dreams of a brilliant future — override the welfare of the people.
+This kind of behaviour would have been impossible under representative government; as Amartya Sen has observed, “no famine has ever taken place in the history of the world in a functioning democracy.”1

 The two countries were led by strongmen (Stalin and Mao) who faced down challenges from more moderate leaders (Nikolai Bukharin and Peng Dehuai) during the course of the famines.
 Both men were fearful of counterrevolution.
 Both men had experienced war, and were prepared to think of the deaths of others as the cost of achieving their objectives.

 Neither country appealed for international humanitarian assistance during its famine.
-Instead, each country took deliberate and wide-ranging measures to hide its famine from the world.
+Instead, both countries took deliberate and wide-ranging measures to hide their famines from the world.

 The Ukraine has rich soil and a mild climate.
 Large parts of it are able to produce two crops each year: winter wheat planted in the fall and harvested in the summer, and a grain crop planted in the spring and harvested in the fall.
 The Ukraine’s agricultural potential, coupled with its lack of natural boundaries, made it a target of its neighbours, and before the twentieth century, it had been controlled by Poland, Russia, and Hapsburg Austria.
 This history of subjugation made the Ukraine a divided country.
 The cities were mercantile and administrative centers in which the main languages were Polish, Russian, and Yiddish.
 The countryside was inhabited by peasants who spoke Ukrainian.
 Each group regarded the other as somewhat foreign.
 A latent Ukrainian nationalism existed, primarily in the countryside, and defined itself by its opposition to the Poles, Russians and Jews who dominated the country.

 The Ukraine was under Russian control when Tsar Nicholas II was deposed.
 The Ukrainians attempted to form an independent nation in the ensuing power vacuum.
-A provisional government was set up, but it failed to develop the bureaucratic and military apparatus needed to sustain the Ukraine’s independence.
+They set up a provisional government, but it failed to develop the bureaucratic and military apparatus needed to sustain the Ukraine’s independence.
 The Red and White armies, as well as the neighbouring European states, began to consider military options.